camchenry/camchenry-remix/posts/typescript-union-type.md

 We can also use a union type to represent a subset of primitive types like `string` or `number`.

+For example, we could write some business logic functions that only accept days of the week:

 ```typescript
 type DayOfWeek =
   | "Monday"